mariunaise/HDA-Thesis/content/introduction.typ

 A generalization outline to extend @tmhdt for higher order bit quantization has already been proposed by Fischer in @smhd.

 In the course of this work, we will first take a closer look at @smhdt as proposed by Fischer @smhd and provide a concrete realization for this method.
-We will also propose a method to shape the input values of a @puf to better fit within the bounds of a multi-bit quantizer which we call @bach.
+We will also propose the idea of a method to shape the input values of a @puf to better fit within the bounds of a multi-bit quantizer which we call @bach and discuss how such a @hda can be successfully implemented in the future.
-We will investigate the question which of these two #glspl("hda") provides the better performance for higher order bit cases with the least amount of helper data bits.

 == Notation